 Your loving son”

 My father, true to form, responded in his usual curt manner, “No, you don't.”

 The quick and dirty way to think about trust funds is to first think about the death/estate tax.
 The estate tax is basically a tax the greedy government deploys whenever you die with assets above a certain amount.
-For those who love to spend everything they have, you guys might just be on to something!
+Spending all your money while living might not be a terrible idea!

-For the year 2014, $5.34 million of your estate will be excluded from taxation upon your death.
-For couples who are legally married, the federal exemption of $5.34 million may pass directly from the first-to-die to the surviving spouse, thus providing a federal exemption upon the second spouse’s death that will increase from $12.92 million to $25.84 million.
+For the year 2023, $12.92 million of your estate can be excluded from taxation upon your death.
+For couples who are legally married, the federal exemption of $12.92 million may pass directly from the first-to-die to the surviving spouse.
+Thus, providing a federal exemption upon the second spouse's death will increase from $12.92 million to $25.84 million.
 That's a lot of money!

-But given there’s been such a widening of the wealth gap over the past century, it might not be a bad idea to redistribute some of the wealth to those who need money the most.
+There's been such a widening of the wealth gap over the past century, it might not be a bad idea to redistribute some of the wealth to those who need money the most.
 You should probably also donate more of your wealth to your children while living.
 It's much more satisfying if you don't spoil them rotten.

-The unified credit allows you to give away $5 million (plus the annual inflation adjustments) during your lifetime without having to pay gift tax.
+The unified credit allows you to give away $12.92 million during your lifetime without having to pay gift tax.
 Heck, why there is a gift tax in the first place is beyond me.

 In addition to the annual exclusion amounts, you can also give the following without triggering the gift tax: